 Visitors of surgery patients will be asked to stay with the patient unless directed to a designated waiting room.

-Additional visitor exceptions may be made on a case-by-case basis by the house supervisors.
+Additional visitor exceptions may be made on a case-by-case basis by physicians and leadership.

 If you have a medical emergency, call 911 and tell the dispatcher about your symptoms and recent travel history.

 If you do not have a medical emergency, but need medical care, stay home and call your health care provider for instructions.
 When you call a health care provider, be prepared to answer questions about your risk factors for COVID-19 such as:

 - In the last 28 days, have you traveled outside of the United States or to communities with broad outbreaks?

 - Have you had close contact with someone diagnosed with COVID-19?
 (Close contact means having been within 6 feet of that person for an extended time, or being exposed to their cough or sneeze.)

 - Do you have a fever, cough or shortness of breath?